Jennifer Lopez Gets Pulses Racing As She Flaunts Gym-Honed Figure During Workout Aboard Luxury Yacht

 JLo refers to a scene in which the strippers hustle one of their wealthy clients, which made her uncomfortable.

-The premise of the movie was difficult for the actress because she considers herself a very straight-edge person who always follows the rules and doesn’t like to break the law in any capacity.
+The premise of the movie was difficult for the actress because she considers herself a very straightedge person who always follows the rules and doesn’t like to break the law in any capacity.

 “I’m a by-the-book kind of person.
 Like, I’m always afraid.
 I don’t want to jaywalk or anything.
 They’re going to get me!”